 How The Stock Market Helps The Economy

 In general, the stock market is a reflection of a country’s economic condition.
-When the economy develops, production increases and most companies should be experiencing an increase in profitability resulting in the company's shares becoming more attractive as they can give higher dividends to shareholders.
+When the economy develops, production increases and most companies should be experiencing a growth in profitability resulting in the company's shares becoming more attractive as they can give higher dividends to shareholders.

 But the market also plays an essential role in the economy.
-It provides liquidity and is a good source of financing for companies that need it.
-And, in general, the growth, blossoming and prosperity of the businesses in a country result in economic growth and prosperity of the economy.
+It provides liquidity and is an excellent source of financing for companies that need it.
+And, in general, the growth, blossoming and prosperity of the businesses in a country result in economic growth and welfare of the economy.
 Let me explain a little more in the simplest way possible:

 A startup raises funds from venture capitalists or family and friends.
 Then growing to an extent they finance their growth with some other venture capitalists or from private equity, resulting in a larger company.
-At this point, venture capitalists and private equity investors cannot provide sufficient funds for this size of business.
+At this point, venture capitalists and individual equity investors cannot provide sufficient funds for this size of business.
 But since the stock market has many investors, it can provide the necessary resources to help the company grow even more and create jobs.
-So without a stock market, there will be difficulty providing some of the resources needed to help businesses grow on a larger scale, thereby resulting in a loss of all the benefits that would have come to the economy and individuals.
-Benefits like employment, improved standard of living, progress, etc.
+So without a stock market, there will be difficulty offering some of the resources needed to support businesses develop on a larger scale, thereby resulting in a loss of all the benefits that would have come to the economy and individuals.
+Benefits of employment, improved standard of living, progress, etc.

 So fundamentally, so financing growth on a very scale is difficult without the stock market.

 Investing is one of the surefire ways to make your money grow.
 While there are economic downturns now and then, and volatile stock prices are always affected by these events, the long-term financial trend when it comes to investing is upward.
 That means your money can only grow more significant, so if you are already investing, or are thinking of investing, you are definitely on the right track.